 He didn’t need to see the wolves to know they were charging him.
 Gabe raised his Captor, preparing to hit any wolf that came close to him.
 As he heard the first wolf approach, he swung, but he was too slow.
 The wolf collided into him and Gabe was thrown to the ground.
 His Captor flew from his hand, still attached to the tube.
 He wrestled with the wolf upon him, trying to keep the sharp teeth from reaching his throat under his helmet.
 Another shadow flung itself onto Gabe, digging its claws into his suit, and then another.

 Gabe let out a yell of pain as claws continued to find his flesh.
 He continued to fight off the wolves, but only having one arm was useless against the weight of these wolves.
 He knew he was dead as he stared at the white teeth closing in on his neck.
 The shadow’s claws were digging through his suit and into his skin.

 Gabe yelled out a useless cry for help as the wolf thrusted its jaw forward.

 Then, a blinding white light illuminated the darkness.
 Gabe felt the weight from one wolf disappear, and then the other.
 Relief spread through Gabe’s body as the claws left his flesh.
 When the white light faded and Gabe’s eyesight returned, he sat up and looked around.
 Someone had saved him, but who?

 He stood up to look for his friends, but they weren’t there.

 Suddenly, something smashed into Gabe’s head.
 Gabe felt his helmet snap off as he collapsed to the ground.
+Cold snow met his face.
 Before he could turn and comprehend what had just happened, another blow took him again in the back of the head.
-He was conscious long enough to see boots stepping around him and grabbing him as his world faded into darkness.
+He was blinded with pain.
+But he could see boots stepping in front of him.